T-odd Wigner Distributions in boost-invariant longitudinal position space and Spin-momentum correlation in proton

 In light-front models framework, the $\sigma$-space have been investigated for other primary distributions e.g., the DVCS amplitudes and the GPDs of a relativistic spin-$\frac{1}{2}$ composite system \cite{Brodsky:2006ku,Chakrabarti:2008mw,Manohar:2010zm,Kumar:2015fta} in various models including those inspired by AdS/QCD \cite{Maji:2022tog,Ojha:2022fls} and phenomenological GPD models \cite{Brodsky:2006in,Chakrabarti:2008mw, Manohar:2010zm,Kumar:2015fta,Mondal:2015uha, Mondal:2017wbf,Chakrabarti:2015ama}.
-A notable features observed in longitudinal position space distribution is a diffraction pattern analogous to the diffractive scattering of a wave in optics.
-Additionally, the Wigner distributions in the boost-invariant longitudinal space have been shown to exhibit long-distance tails \cite{Miller:2019ysh}.
+A notable feature observed in longitudinal position space distribution is a diffraction pattern analogous to the diffractive scattering of a wave in optics.

-Recently, we have presented T-even GTMDs and quark Winger distribution in boost invariant longitudinal position space for proton in the LFQDM \cite{Maji:2022tog} and observed diffractive phenomenon analogous to wave optics.
-This motivates the investigation of the T-odd sector of the leading twist-Wigner distributions of proton in boost invariant longitudinal position space which encodes information of spin-orbit interactions that led to the Sivers and Boer-Mulders Asymmetry.